RoSchmi/Teensy/Proj/Teens41_FritzBox_FritzDect/README.md

 # Teensy41_FritzBox_FritzDect

+Application for Teensy 4.1 using Native Ethernet Getting access to WLAN Router FritzBox and states of Fritz!Dect Powerswitch

-Work in progress, not jet working
+Work in progress, getting SID is working, getting switch state of Fritz!Dect is working